boolean-uk/csharp-tdd-todo-list/domain-model.md

 There is also no requirement of wanting to store several tasks of the same name, so it is fine to assume that you cannot add several tasks of the same name.

-For wanting to add more properties about a task, you could add a dictionary as a value, with string task being the key, or create a TodoTask class and create objects out of it, though the former might be more performance efficient.

 However, the task requires you to see tasks ordered in an ascending or descending order, dictionaries can't do this by default, but we can use a SortedDictionary class just for this purpose.
 It could also make sense to just store the todo list as a SortedDictionary to begin with, though it will not be as fast as a regular dict